-As required by Volume 7 of the Rule Book issued by the Central Bank of Bahrain (CBB), we report that:
+As required by Volume 7 of the Rulebook issued by the Central Bank of Bahrain (CBB), we report that:

-- a) the Trust has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - b) the financial information contained in the directors' report is consistent with the consolidated financial statements; and - c) we are not aware of any violations during the year of the CBB and Financial Institutions Law, the CBB Rule Book (Volume 7 and applicable provisions of Volume 6 and CBB directives), the CBB Capital Markets Regulations and associated resolutions, the Bahrain Bourse rules and procedures that would have had a material adverse effect on the business of the Trust or on its financial position. - d) satisfactory explanations and information have been provided to us by management in response to all our requests.
+a) the Trust has maintained proper accounting records and the consolidated financial statements are in agreement therewith;

+b) the financial information contained in the directors' report is consistent with the consolidated financial statements;

+c) we are not aware of any violations during the year of the CBB and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rule Book (Volume 7, applicable provisions of Volume 6 and CBB directives), the CBB Capital Markets Regulations and associated resolutions, the Bahrain Bourse rules and procedures that would have had a material adverse effect on the business of the Trust or on its financial position; and d) satisfactory explanations and information have been provided to us by management in response to all our requests.

-The engagement partner on the audit resulting in this independent auditors' report is Salman Manjlai.
+The engagement partner on the audit resulting in this independent auditors' report is Salman Manjlai

-KPMG Fakhro Partner Registration No. 213 28 February 2021
+KPMG Fakhro Partner Registration No. 213 27 February 2022